morningconsult/docker-credential-vault-login/README.md

 $ CONFIG=$( cat ~/.docker/config.json | jq -Mr 'del(.credHelpers | ."localhost:5000") | del(.auths | ."localhost:5000")' )
 $ echo $CONFIG | jq -Mr > ~/.docker/config.json
 ```

-## Frequently-Asked Questions

-#### Must I always have at least one sink in my configuration file (even if I am using the token authentication method)?

-Yes, you must always have at least one sink in your configuration file.
-This is simply due to the design of the Vault agent code.
-However, if you disable caching by setting the `DCVL_DISABLE_CACHE` environment variable to `true` then the process will not actually cache any tokens, regardless of the sinks specified in your configuration file.